Use Apple Pencil with Numbers on iPad

-In Numbers, tap Apple Pencil in a text box, shape, table cell or form field where you want to write.
+In Numbers, tap Apple Pencil in a text box, shape, table cell, or form field where you want to write.

-Note: In a table, tap a cell if you want to replace all its contents.
+Note: In a table, tap a cell if you want to replace all of its contents.
 To edit a cell, tap the cell again to place the insertion point where you want to begin writing.